 On January 19, 2016, Oregon Research Behavioral Intervention Strategies, Inc. (OR-BIS) was incorporated in the State of Oregon as a C-Corporation.
 OR-BIS applies behavioral sciences to the improvement of human well-being through the development and commercialization of evidence-based products and programs directed at health care and education.
-ORI purchased one hundred shares of ordinary stock at no par value for \$2,500, resulting in 48% ownership in the Corporation.
+ORI purchased one hundred shares of ordinary stock at no par value for \$2,500, resulting in 48% ownership in OR-BIS.
 ORI recognizes an investment in OR-BIS on the statement of financial position under the equity method.
-An unrealized gain of \$64,636 and \$71,853 was recognized for the years ended December 31, 2020 and 2019, respectively and is included in other income on the Statements of Activities.
+An unrealized loss of \$2,073 and an unrealized gain of \$64,636 were recognized for the years ended December 31, 2021 and 2020, respectively and is included in other income on the Statements of Activities.